destaMo/Scrum-Notes/content/web_development/skills/api_expertise.md

 ### 📝 Katas

-- Show me your sample usage of OAuth
+- Demonstrate sample usage of OAuth in your application

 ---